kimsooil/Grails-ImageService-clone/README.md

 The image identifer is an alpha-numeric string (student/employee id, image number, etc) that will be used to request the image.
 Each of the images in the photo repository should be named in the format *{identier}.jpg*

-When a new application is authorized to request images from this service, they are given a short, human-readable identifer.
+When a new application is authorized to request images from this service, they are given a short, human-readable identifier.
 Think of this identifier as the "username" for the application accessing the image service.
 This value is public and will be used in the URL of the image request.

 The application key is a 32-character key which is used to encrypt the request (AES) or generate a Hash (MD5/SHA).
-This is the applcation's password and must be guarded carefully!
+This is the application's password and must be guarded carefully!

-##MD5/SHA1/SHA256
+##MD5/SHA

 ###Step 1: Generate the image filename
 We've implemented multiple hashing algorithims to make integration easier, but are all very similar and you can pick the one that works best with your application's language.
-The basic premise of using a hashing algorithm for authentication takes the identifier for an image (student number in out case) combines it with the application key and generates a "hash".
-The filename of the image is constructed of the identifer and this hash (`U12345678-a9c74a2e556df234c270035883501be7ac925b2f.jpg`).
+The basic premise of using a hashing algorithm for authentication takes the identifier for an image (student number in our case) combines it with the application key and generates a "hash".
+The filename of the image is constructed of the identifier and this hash (`U12345678-a9c74a2e556df234c270035883501be7ac925b2f.jpg`).
 On the server end, we generate a hash using the same input values and if the hashes match, the image is returned.

+When generating the hash, HMAC algorithms take two inputs: application key and identifier, while the non-HMAC algorithms accept a single input.
+When using a non-HMAC hashing algorithm, the application key and the identifier should be concatenated together into a single string which will be the input to the hashing algorithm.

-From a security standpoint SHA256 is considered the most secure and would be the preferred out of the three, but it is also the slowest and creates the longest hash values.
-Therefore, you'll need to decide if that level of security is needed or if you can trade a bit of security for efficency.
+From a security standpoint SHA512-HMAC is considered the most secure and would be the preferred out of all the choices, but it is also the slowest and creates the longest hash values.
+Therefore, you'll need to decide if that level of security is needed or if you can trade a bit of security for efficiency.

 ####Pros
 * Very simple to implement